ropensci-archive/citesdb/README.md

 Not to worry, just do as it says and run `cites_db_download()`.
 This will fetch the most recent database from online, an approximately 158 MB download.
 It will expand to over 1 GB in the local database.
-During the download and database building up to 3.5 GB of disk space may be used temporarily.
+During the download and database building, up to 3.5 GB of disk space may be used temporarily.

 ### Using the database